chaosbot/Chaos/ZENOFCHAOS.md

 This is a list of principles that made The Chaos our religion.

 1. The Chaos is complicated
-2. The Chaos is our religion
+1. The Chaos is our religion
-3. The Chaos is our inspiration to programming
+1. The Chaos is our inspiration to programming
-4. The Chaos guide us for make the best open source project
+1. The Chaos guides us in making the best open source project
-5.